top of page

 Australian Centre for Contemporary Photography, Fitzroy, Victoria.

-Finalist: 2023 William and Winifred Bowness Prize, the Museum of Australian Photography's annual survey of contemporary photographic practice in Australia.
+Finalist: 2023 William and Winifred Bowness Prize, Museum of Australian Photography's annual survey of contemporary photographic practice in Australia.

 Also featured in